a-chernykh/railsbox/README.md

 [railsbox][] is constantly improving.
 The following is in our TODO list for future releases:

-* Multi-environment support (ability to apply the same playbooks for production / staging)
 * Add ability to deploy to various platforms supported by vagrant - Parallels, VMWare, EC2
 * Add additional server options (Passenger, puma, thin)
 * Add memcached